vidhinileshpatel/Labs/lab3/README.md

 soup = BeautifulSoup(html)

-# Pretty print the HTML
+# Pretty print the HTML to see what it looks like
 print(soup.prettify())

 # Print the title of the page